vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/anukramaNikA/02/035_vishvakarmA.md

 +++
 title = "35.
-To expiate errors in the sacrifice: to Viçvakarman."
+To expiate errors in the sacrifice: to Viśvakarman."

 +++
-[An̄giras.-—vāiçvakarmaṇam. trāiṣṭubham: 1. bṛhatīgarbhā; 4, 5. bhurij.]
+[An̄giras.-—vāiśvakarmaṇam. trāiṣṭubham: 1. bṛhatīgarbhā; 4, 5. bhurij.]